XenitAB/azure-devops-templates/README.md

   - template: gitops/deploy/pipeline.yaml@templates
 ```

+# Versioning
+Versions follow the [CalVer](https://calver.org/) standard.
+This simplifies detecting usage of very old versions.
+The versions should use the following pattern `YYYY.0M.MICRO`.
+The micro value starts at 0 and increments by one
+for each release during the same month.

 # License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.